 It was originally designed and developed by Gary Gygax and Dave Arenson, and was first published in 1974.
 Currently in its fifth edition, Dungeons and Dragons is probably the world's best known roleplay game to date.

 Looking online, it can be daunting to see all the books, miniatures, dice and other accessories that can be used to play this immersive game.
-Realistically, a player only needs a few things to get started:
+And all that stuff comes at sometimes very high price.
+But realistically, you can play D&D without spending a single cent.

 access to the Player's Handbook (or the Official System Reference Document available for download via D&D Beyond, no subscription necessary)